 And that starts with a PFD (personal flotation device)!

-The PARKsmart PFD Lending Program is a water safety program that is carried out at 67 parks across the province.
+The PARKsmart PFD Lending Program is carried out at 70 parks across the province.
 At any of the participating parks, campers can borrow a PFD, FREE of charge.

 Initiated in 2003, the goal of this program is to raise awareness of water safety and reduce the risk of drowning or injury related to water activities.